BUPTAntiRiver/vaults/default/bupt/DBMS/Database System Crash Course.md

 #### Rigorous 2PL
 **Definition**: all *X-locks and S-locks* are held until commits or aborts.
 Ensure recoverability and avoids cascading roll-backs.
+## Multiple Granularity
+**Definition**: granularity means the size of the data items Q, multiple granularity means data items Q can be of various sizes such as logical units like tuple, relation, index, even DB, or physical units like data page, index page, data block and file.
+With multiple granularity, we can represent the hierarchy as a tree.
+When locking coarsely (high level), we have low locking overhead but low concurrency.
+When locking finely (low level), we have high locking overhead but high concurrency.
+The lowest granularity level is usually tuple.
+### Intention Lock Modes
+**Definition**: if a node is locked in an *intention* mode, explicit locking is being done at a lower level of the tree.
+Intention locks are put on *all ancestors* of a node before that node is locked explicitly.
+With intention lock, we can avoid cases like A locked relation but B locked DB to access same item, then neither can access the item (locked by each other).
+There are three modes:
+- Intention-Shared (IS): means only shared is done in lower level
+- Intention-Exclusive (IX): means exclusive or shared is done in lower level
+- Shared and Intention-Exclusive: means the sub-tree rooted by that node (its children) is locked in shared mode and exists exclusive mode lock at lower level of that(those) sub-tree(s).
+### Locking Scheme
+Acquired from root to leaf, release from leaf to root.